Revolutionary War Era

 The British fleet dropped General Howe off at the head of the Chesapeake, planning to rejoin and resupply him by coming up Delaware.
 But for six weeks the British couldn't subdue Forts Mifflin and Mercer, either by land or by sea, and had a close call before they finally did.

 Thirteen stars and stripes became the National Flag in 1777, but a rather similar flag was the National flag from 1775-1777.
 It was also designed by a Philadelphia milliner, Margaret Manny.

 Philadelphia's Two Years Under Attack: A Chronology

-First year: The British marched from Perth Amboy, back to Perth Amboy.
-Second year: The British sailed from Perth Amboy, back to Perth Amboy.
+the First year: The British marched from Perth Amboy, back to Perth Amboy. the Second year: The British sailed from Perth Amboy, back to Perth Amboy.

 Christmas, 1776, Behind the Scenes at Trenton

 Christmas may have been a good time to surprise the Hessians at Trenton.
 But it was also a week before many enlistments of Washington's Continental army expired.
 Now or never..

 The British Army evacuated Philadelphia in June 1778, retreated across the narrow waist of New Jersey for the safety of their Navy at Sandy Hook.
 Washington caught up with them at Monmouth and fought a very creditable battle.

 After the Battle of Saratoga, Lord North offered the colonists what amounted to six extra years of peace.
 The offer got lost in the shuffle.